"Don't trust the system completely because it can fail"

 Hardware is better for low end systems

 Software is better for high end server farms.
-It is more customizable for a specific
+It is more customizable

 environment and application.